Skyfallin/CSE360FINAL/README.md

 ## Running tests w/ JUnit

 - Navigate to the test directory from the repo root
-- Do the tests or whatever...
+- Run each test method from the gutter or simply run program from test directory to test listener methods!